karanpalts/SEIS631FinalProject/README-Project.md

 What are you investigating, and why does it matter?

+Do days with high discounts (i.e., "promotion days") result in significantly higher net sales?
+This matters because it provides a direct, data-driven answer to whether the store's promotion strategy is effectively increasing revenue or just cutting profit margins for no benefit.

 ## 2. Hypothesis

 State your null and alternative hypotheses clearly and succinctly.

+Null Hypothesis: The true mean net sales on "Promo Days" is the same as or less than the mean Net sales on "Regular Days."
+Alternative Hypothesis: The true mean Net sales on "Promo Days" is greater than the mean Net sales on "Regular Days."

 ## 3. Data Description